conservationtechlab/camml/README.md

     pip install pycocotools
     pip install opencv-python-headless==4.1.2.30
-    pip uninstall -y tensorflow && pip install tensorflow==2.8.0
+    pip uninstall -y tensorflow && pip install tensorflow==2.8.0 pip install numpy==1.23.5

-These may also be necessary (need to check):
+This may also be necessary (need to check):

     pip install protobuf==3.20.3
-    pip install absl-py==1.2

 ### Steps for training model

 1. Run megadetector on a desired set of images with `git/CameraTraps/run_detector_batch.py`.
 If you've completed the "Setting up MegaDetector steps you should be ready to go.
 This will produce an output `.json` file which contains the bounded box image data.
 The detections are made in 3 classes 1-animal, 2-person, and 3-vehicle.
 Important Note: You can run MegaDetector on either all your images at once or only on your training images.
 If you choose all your images at once they will be randomly sorted between train, validation, and test with a roughly 80/10/10 split and all detections will be filtered by the same confidence value you provide.
 You should then use the `megadetector_json_to_csv.py` script for the next step.
 If you choose to run MegaDetector only on your training images you should use the `md_json_to_csv_valtest.py` script which will convert your MegaDetector output `.json` file as normal but then convert the validation and test OIDv4 annotations into the same format.
 This second method produces more trustworthy mean Average Precision metrics.

 2. Use the `megadetector_json_to_csv.py` (or `md_json_to_csv_valtest.py`) script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
 The 'person' and 'vehicle' detections will be excluded and the 'animal' class will be changed to the folder name where the images came from.
 For example: Any 'animal' detections on images from the directory /home/usr/images/Cat/ will change to 'Cat' detections in the CSV file.
 Since megadetector's detections each come with their own confidence score you can set the confidence argument to a value between 0 and 1, such as 0.9, to only include detections which have a confidence greater than or equal to this value.
 To run the script enter:

     cd ~/git/camml/training/
     mkdir ~/tflite_train
     python megadetector_json_to_csv.py ~/megadetector/test_output.json ~/tflite_train/test_output.csv 0.9

-3. Use the `obj_det_train.py` script to train the model and export to TFLite.
+3. Use the `obj_det_train.py` script to train the model and export to TFLite:

+    python obj_det_train.py ~/tflite_train/test_output.csv

-Make sure tensorflow can write its cache by storing it in user's own
+NOTE: Known issue in some installs when running previous line has been that TensorFlow needs permissions on /tmp and doesn't have them.
+The fix has been to make sure Tensorflow can write its cache by storing it in user's own space:
-space:

     export TFHUB_CACHE_DIR=./tmp

-Now run the script:

-    python obj_det_train.py ~/tflite_train/test_output.csv

-You should now see a `model.tflite` file in your current directory.
+If `obj_det_train.py` did run successfully, you should now see a `model.tflite` file in your current directory.

 You can now deactivate the virtual environment you used for training: